PM

-What is Adjusted Cash Balance?
+What Is Adjusted Cash Balance?

-The Adjusted Cash Balance represents the amount of money you should have in your bank account, assuming all of the transactions you’ve entered in AppFolio are accurate.
-The Adjusted Cash Balance is calculated from the following:
+The Adjusted Cash Balance represents the amount of money you should have in your bank account, assuming all of the transactions you've entered in AppFolio are accurate.

 • Property balances (only from properties linked to the current bank account)